pimoroni/enviro-phat/README.md

 weather.temperature()
 ```

-Get the pressure in hPA:
+Get the pressure in Pa:

 ```
 weather.pressure()